lRomul/argus-freesound/README.md

 ])
 ```

-MixUp [2] augmentation was very useful in competition.
-This method creates a training example based on the weighted average of the two samples.
+MixUp [2] augmentation was found to be beneficial in the competition.
+This method creates a new training sample based on the weighted average of two items from the original dataset.
-[SigmoidConcatMixer](src/mixers.py) was applied in addition to the default MixUp method. it works like a smooth gradient transition from one clip to another over time.
+Additionally, [SigmoidConcatMixer](src/mixers.py) was applied.
+It produces a merged sample with a smooth (sigmoid-based) transition from one audio-clip to another over time.

-Some augmented spectrograms, they look crazy :)
+There are some augmented spectrograms, and they look crazy :)
 ![augmentations](readme_images/augmentations.png)

 ### Model

 Model from [mhiro2's kernel](https://www.kaggle.com/mhiro2/simple-2d-cnn-classifier-with-pytorch) was used as a starting point.
-After numerous experiments, the original architecture was modified with attention, skip connections and auxiliary classifiers.
+After numerous experiments, the original architecture was modified with attention, skip connections, and auxiliary classifiers.

 ![AuxSkipAttention](readme_images/AuxSkipAttention.png)